neilamoussi/Regression/README.md

-# Regression-Projet
+# Regression
-AI & ML Black belt Introduction to Data Science Regression Project
+Regression Project

 <h2>Problem Statement</h2>
-The data scientists at BigMart have collected 2013 sales data for 1559 products across 10 stores in different cities.
-Also, certain attributes of each product and store have been defined.
-The aim is to build a predictive model and find out the sales of each product at a particular store.
+We will use the sales data in 2015 collected by BigMart for 1559 products across 9 stores in different cities.
+The aim is to build a predictive model to find out the sales of each product at a particular store.
-Using this model, BigMart will try to understand the properties of products and stores which play a key role in increasing sales.
+Using this model, we will try to understand and define the properties of products and stores which play a key role in increasing sales.

 <h2>Installation</h2>
-The project used the following software and python libraries :
+We will use the following software and python libraries :
-Python version 3.6
+Python version 3.7
+Matplotib
 Numpy
 Pandas
-Matplotib
+Scikit learn
 Seaborn
-Scikit learn

-<h2>File Description</h2>
+<h2>Project fils Description</h2>

-**Regression_project.ipynb** : is the main file of the project, it demonstrates the steps taken in predictive modeling.
+**Ttrain_CSRqzyo.csv**: Train dataset
 **test_wYRkl1c.csv** : Test dataset
-**Ttrain_CSRqzyo.csv**: Train dataset
-**output.csv**: Target Variable solution
+**output.csv**: Output / Target Variable solution

-<h2>Model</h2>
+**Regression_project.ipynb** :  main file of the project, it demonstrates the steps taken in predictive modeling.

+<h2>Modeling</h2>

 **Decision Tree**

-<h2>Methodology</h2>

 Initial Analysis of Data
 Univariate Analysis